April 16th, 2020

 Certain documents, such as a Financial Power of Attorney (including the Maryland Statutory Form Personal Financial Power of Attorney), also require contemporaneous notarization.
 Beginning on March 30, 2020, Maryland temporarily authorizes remote notarization as well.
 Maryland notaries must comply with several requirements to perform remote notarizations, including notification to the Office of the Secretary of State, identification of a permissible communications technology vendor, and the creation and retention of an audio-visual recording of the notarization.

 The District of Columbia, beginning on April 8, 2020, temporarily authorizes the execution of Wills with remote witnessing and electronic signatures.
 Notably, remote witnessing is not authorized for Advance Medical Directives in D.C.
-Further, Financial Powers of Attorney, which, under D.C. law, only require execution in the presence of a notary, currently cannot be executed by remote notarization in D.C.
-D.C. may authorize remote notarization in the near future.
+However, D.C. temporarily authorizes remote notarization, which, under D.C. law, Financial Powers of Attorney require execution in the presence of a notary.

 What about Trusts and Wills?